apiaryio/api-blueprint/Tutorial.md

             }
 ```

-This example request will result in a 201 response from the server specifying we've created a new resource.
-The API returns a `Location` header specifying the URI for the created resource along with a JSON body.
+This example returns a 201 status code, along with HTTP headers and a JSON Body.

 ```markdown
 + Response 201 (application/json)